HidayatRivai2020/Python/variables/README.md

 - use keyword `global` to make the local variable can affect the global variable
 - shadowing only affected on assigned value
 - using method will affect the global variable too
+- changing the value of a variable inside l
+- scalar variable is local, but collection is global